NBor/SkyPython/README.md

 1) Python 2.7 with standard library, Python 3 support is not available.

-2) PySide 1.1.2, Python library with Qt bindings (run the post install script)
+2) PySide 1.1.2, Python library with Qt bindings.
+You may also need to run the post install script for pyside after installing it.

 3) PyOpenGL 3.0.2, OpenGL bindings for Python

 4) NumPy, Python library for numerical and scientific computing

 5) ProtoBuf, Google's data interchange format which is available for Python

+To obtain the libraries, you should be able to use pip or easy_install ex. :~>easy_install protobuf

 USAGE ECLIPSE: